plexypay/docs-portal/docs/online_payments/accept_payments/api.md

 ForoPay provides a secure solution for storing payment details, empowering you to offer enhanced payment options to your shoppers.
 Through our tokenisation feature, you can securely save one or more payment details per shopper, facilitating subscription payments, automatic top-ups, and a quicker checkout process using their stored cards.

 Tokenisation involves storing shoppers' payment details as tokens within our system.
 These tokens represent the saved payment information, ensuring the security of sensitive data.
-Our platform supports various payment methods, including over 30 card brands, ACH, and SEPA direct debit.
-Please refer to our Payment Methods documentation for detailed information about the supported payment methods.

 #### Key Benefits of Tokenisation